aerotron1/TastyTV-M2/README.md

 To do:

-- Edit an Item.
-- Create Watch later list.
-- Apply watched feature to client API.
 - Save list data.
 - Use 3rd party API.
-- Create style with CSS using react component library.
 - Allow users to sign up & in using firebase.

 ## Unsolved problems

 - Add Movie button does not render correctly when the state changes.
-It does not include release date and image.
-Bug with input release date - unable to render in similar format to client Array (Movie.js).
+It does not include release date.
+Bug with input release date - unable to render user input.
-- watchedMovie does not change colour individually when clicked on the watched button.

 ## Acknowledgements